floraxinru/breast_cancer_classification/README.md

 > National Breast Cancer Foundation estimates that 1 in 8 women in the U.S. will develop breast cancer in her lifetime.
 For fine-needle aspiration biopsy(FNAB), the pathology report alone could take up to 2 weeks, with an accuracy of about 80% [1,2](https://github.com/floraxinru/breast_cancer_classification/blob/master/README.md#references).

-For this 2.5-week project, I trained and compared 9 classification models to predict breast cancer using features already calcuated from biopsy images.
+For this 2.5-week project, I trained and compared 9 classification models to predict breast cancer using features already calculated from biopsy images.
 The objective is to investigate whether it is possible to improve the accuracy and speed of the diagnosis using machine learning.

 My prediction results were very good (AUC ~ 0.99 for top 4 models, compared to human accuracy of 77.5%), and the natural next step would be to expand the problem to include image classification on biopsy images, and calculating the features before performing classification using the best model I trained.